gia-bartlett/Business-Analysis/ch5.md

 We can also evaluate the ease of navigating around the site, placing an order or making an enquiry.
 These things will give an idea of the level of professionalism of the site and expected standards of technology presentation and achievement.
 This in turn can provide clues about the technological maturity of the company – is the technology aligned to the business intention, or are the developers showing off their skills at the expense of the company’s message?

--> Study Company Reports:
+-> **Study Company Reports:**
 Companies with limited liability are required to file statutory documents reporting on their financial position.
 The shareholders’ reports will also set out the future direction of the company as agreed by the Directors, and state the targets and aims for the next year.
 Again, the report should explicitly explain the target market and strategy intentions, which will give the analyst insights into the business perspectives.

--> Study Procedure Manuals and Documentation:
+-> **Study Procedure Manuals and Documentation:**
 Many business analysis projects will have a scope that is more local than those suggested above, and more focused on specific sets of processes.
 The prior research for such projects will include studying current system documentation and any procedures manuals.
 These are to give an idea of the expected ‘as-is’ process, but another note of caution – over time such documentation will naturally become unrepresentative of the actual course of the process.
 It will tell you not so much the ‘as-is’ description as the ‘what-we-thought-it-ought-to-have-been’.

--> Study the Organisation Chart:
+-> **Study the Organisation Chart:**
 The organisation chart sets out the management structure of the organisation and can offer insights into the style and culture of the organisation.
 Understanding the job roles and reporting lines is a valuable preparation for the more detailed investigation to follow.

 **Studying the documentation is never a substitute for proper investigation and analysis; rather it enables preparation, a prior understanding of the domain in question that gives the analyst an entry point for various lines of investigation.**

-### Investigation Techniques
+## Investigation Techniques
 After the prior research has been done, the analyst needs to consider how to conduct the more detailed investigation.
 What techniques are used will depend on the size of the domain in question, its location, the number of stakeholders to be consulted, and the nature of the information to be ascertained.

-#### Qualitative Investigation:
+## Qualitative Investigation:

-- Interviews:
+## 5.1 Interviews:

 A well-run interview can be vital in achieving a number of objectives.
 These include:
-making initial contact with key stakeholders and establishing a basis for the business analysis work;
+- making initial contact with key stakeholders and establishing a basis for the business analysis work;
-building and developing rapport with different business users and managers;
+- building and developing rapport with different business users and managers;
-acquiring information about the business situation, including any issues and problems;
+- acquiring information about the business situation, including any issues and problems;
-discovering different stakeholder perspectives and priorities.
+- discovering different stakeholder perspectives and priorities.

 There are three areas that are considered during fact-finding or requirements interviews:
-current functions that need to be fulfilled in any new business system;
+- current functions that need to be fulfilled in any new business system;
-problems with the current operations or performance that need to be addressed;
+- problems with the current operations or performance that need to be addressed;
-additional features required from the new business system.
+- additional features required from the new business system.

-Advantages of Interviewing:
+### Advantages of Interviewing:
 - builds a relationship with the clients -> it is critical that we understand the perspectives of the people involved with the business system.
 - yields important information -> usually includes details about the current operations, including difficulties in carrying out the work, and will help with the identification of requirements for the new business system.
 - provides an opportunity to understand different viewpoints and attitudes across the group